88lin/88lin/README.md

 ## 🙋‍♂️Hi there
 Welcome to my repositories,I hope you can find something interesting here.
 ## 🌱 I’m currently learning
-I'm currently learning Java frameworks, React, MySQL, and Redis, and I'm excited to use these skills to build robust backend systems and applications.
-Additionally, I'm practicing my coding skills by solving LeetCode problems to sharpen my problem-solving abilities.
-My ultimate goal is to become a skilled backend engineer and contribute to building reliable and scalable software systems.
+I’m currently learning various AI- and algorithm-related topics, along with core computer science concepts.
+I enjoy breaking problems down, experimenting with different solutions, and slowly improving my coding and reasoning skills.
+Right now, I’m focused on learning consistently and building things step by step.
 ## 📫 How to reach me
 You can reach me via email at 431761794@qq.com.
-### 🏆 About My Github
+## 🏆 About My Github
 <div align="center">
   <table style="width:100%;">
     <tr>